Naman-Kaushik44/cryptonite_taskphase_Naman/Practicing Piping/Practicing Piping.md

 ``>`` can be used to redirect the output from any command.
 In this challenge we were required to redirect the stdout of /challenge/run to myflag file to get the flag.

-/challenge/run still prints to thw terminal even after redirecting it's stdout because of it communicates its instructions and commands over the stderror and only prints the flag over stdout.
+/challenge/run still prints to the terminal even after redirecting it's stdout because of it communicates its instructions and commands over the stderror and only prints the flag over stdout.

 ```bash
 hacker@piping~redirecting-more-output:~$ /challenge/run > myflag